Hamzazaheer721/Natour/readme.md

 === Object-fit ===

 - object-fit property specifies as how the <img /> or <video /> should be resized to fit its container.

+=== Solid Linear Gradient ===

+- We can use the linear-gradient to give clip-path like transparent effect
+- We use it like following
+  - background-image: linear-gradient(105deg, rgba(color1, .9) 0%, rgba(color1, .9) 50%, rgba(color2, .5) 50%)